 Theosophy on Sex and Sex Magic: Suffering, Desire, and Liberation

 Originally “Sex in Occult Philosophy,” I wanted to reflect upon and grapple with sex in relation to my life, relationships, and suffering.
 Rather, this will be mostly about Theosophy and a little reflection on sex in relation to suffering, desire, and spiritual liberation.
-This is not written as a rule for the general public, but pertains to Theosophy, the occult fraternity connected to it and its rules for discipleship, including a staunch stance against ill intent and sexual abuse in any group or by any individual, as was the case with C.W.
+This is not written as a rule for the general public, but pertains to Theosophy, the school or brotherhood originally connected to it and its rules for discipleship, including a staunch stance against ill intent and sexual abuse in any group or by any individual, as was the case with C.W.
 Leadbeater within the Theosophical Society.
-Hence, the intent is not to be self-righteous, or a prude, but to explain it from the occult view of Theosophy.
+Hence, the intent is not to be self-righteous, or a prude on the topic of sex.
 As to my own views, sex magic relates to the sensual, to psychical and physiological nature.
 All I can state as to my personal view, is that I do not believe sex magic can lead to enlightenment, or spiritual liberation.
-It is only related to physical and physiological action, and to psychic and astral planes and phenomena.
+It is used to establish connection with one’s partner(s), and it is only related to physical and physiological action, and as it is understood to be, to psychic and astral planes and phenomena.

-Keeping in mind that there do exist deeper aspects and scientifically-proven beneficial aspects for our bodies and mental state.
+Keeping in mind that there do exist deeper aspects and scientifically-proven beneficial aspects of sex for our bodies and mental state.

 TRIALS & CONDITIONS OF DISCIPLESHIP IN EARLY HISTORY OF THEOSOPHICAL MOVEMENT